muhamedjabir/Fifa-World-Cup-2026-Analytics-Dashboard/README.md

 - When in a match are most goals scored?
 - Which groups are the most competitive?
 - Who is leading the Golden Boot race?
+- Which teams are on a winning streak?
+- Which matches had the most dramatic comebacks?

 Every answer updates automatically.
 No manual data entry.
 No refreshing spreadsheets.
 Just open the page — and the data is there.